YIZHUSTC/InsightDE/README.md

 Finding correlation between traffic flow volume and multiple factors using machine learning, and prediction future traffic volume based on various features and trained model.<br>
 Combining data with latitude and longitude, and allow geolocation query of users.
 ## Data source
+The data will be the traffic volume at hourly bases from traffic observation sensors of Department of Transportation, including two following tables:<br>
+Traffic volume table: station, traffic volume count at each hour of each day of each year, etc.<br>
+Station table: station location, latitude, longitude, type of road, lane counts, traffic direction, etc.<br>
-The data will be the traffic volume at hourly bases from traffic observation sensors of Department of Transportation.
-Data size is about ~200 Gb per year in past years but can randomly generate data following the same pattern for earlier years without records or simulated observation stations or real-time traffic volume data.<br>
+Data size is about ~200 Gb per year in past years but can randomly generate data following the same pattern with some fluctuation for earlier years without records or simulated observation stations or real-time traffic volume data.<br>
 ## Technologies used
 ### File storage
 S3: more elastic, less expensive, availability and durability